Nicholas Bett: Personal life

 Bett's twin brother, Aron Koech, is also a 400 metres hurdler.

-Death

 Bett died in a road accident near the town of Lessos, in Nandi County, Kenya, in the early morning of 8 August 2018.
 He had arrived back from the 2018 African Championships in Athletics in Nigeria two days earlier, and was driving along the Kapsabet to Eldoret road on his way back to Nairobi.
 According to the local police commander, Bett lost control of his car, a Toyota Prado SUV, which then hit a bump in the road and landed in a ditch, killing the athlete instantly.